vojodotco/vozmob/html/sites/all/modules/patched/README.txt

 mail2og: Posts received emails to the right organic group (based on "to" address).
 * Patched to fix permissions check: http://drupal.org/node/965200
+* Patched mailhandler to try to subscribe user to group if they are not already.

 mailsave:
 A number of the cleanup email gateway filters have been changed to keep up to date with changes in the emails sent by providers.